clemthenem/slate/source/includes/_users.md

 # Users

-The users in Tutory are managed using different roles.
+The users in Tutory represent tutors and students.
+Their permissions are managed using **Roles**.

+List of endpoints:

 * GET /api/v1/users
 * GET /api/v1/users/me